yoctore/yocto-utils/README.md

   - isValidImageFormat(type) : Test is given image format is valid (only string extension for the moment)
 - Module Object :
   - renameKey(obj, key, newKey) : rename a given key for another given
-  - underscoreKeys(o) : rewrite all base object key name to an underscore key name
+  - underscoreKeys(o) : rewrite all base object key name to an underscore key name (only on first depth level)
   - inspect(value, colorize : get the current object to a string representation with a full depth
+  - camelizeKeys(o) : rewrite all base object key name to an underscore key name (only on first depth level)
 - Module Request :
   - getHost(request) : Get current host name from express request object
 - Module Strings :